Guidance information on using computers at work.

 There are many companies who provide this service on a commercial basis.
-One such local company is Posturite who have indicated that they will undertake this type of assessment free of charge, see their pdf below.
-They can also provide many products on a 14 day sale or return basis.
+One such local company is Posturite who have indicated that they will undertake a free telephone consultation, before moving on to a paid face to face assessment.

 Contacting the Occupational Health Service